henriquebol/bbb-downloader/README.md

 **Note: It will use extra CPU to process chrome & ffmpeg.**

 Thanks to [@jibon57](https://github.com/jibon57/bbb-recorder) and[@muralikg](https://github.com/muralikg/puppetcam).
-Everything was copied from there & I did some adjustment and add in a docker container.
+Lib was copied from there & I did some adjustment and add in a docker container.